Eshwarreddyt/Data-Engineering-project-on-COVID_19-Reporting-using-Azure-Data-Factory/README.md

 - Data Factory will be used as the orchestration for the HDInsight and Databricks services.  <br>
 - All the transformed data will then be stored in our Azure Data Lake storage.
 (GEN2)

+<br> All the steps performed in this project are available in the screenshots folder in this repository. <br>

 # Solution Architecture Overview:
 ![image](https://github.com/Eshwarreddyt/Azure-DataFactory-Project-Covid19-Reporting/blob/main/Screenshots/images/1.png)